tybenz/paper-router/README.md

 ## Resourceful routing

 There are 7 classic routes associated with resourceful routing in Rails.
-I stole the concept and applied to to paper router (Disclaimer: almost all of these concepts were ripped off from Rails).
+I stole the concept and applied it to paper router (Disclaimer: almost all of these concepts were ripped off from Rails).

 So this: